winksaville/csgrs/readme.md

 ---

 ## Roadmap / Todo
-- eliminate internal geometry from teardrop, egg, rotate_extrude around Y=0 - chull?
 - should cube_mirrored_x be inverted? - check mirror across arbitrary plane function
 - fix shape of reuleaux
 - fix metaballs_2d
 - fix intersect_cube_sphere, subtract_cube_sphere
 - improve extrude_between to work on Shape as well
 - check flatten() works on polygons and flattens to polylines, same for slice
-- convert text to introduce polyline, which can then be tessellated through the normal means
+- convert text to introduce polyline, which can then be extruded / tessellated through the normal means
 - make improved use of the bounding box index in CCShape to speed operations
 - fix up error handling with result types
 - ray intersection (singular)